Awesom12/Presentation/README.md

 Screenshots are added to the test cases failed to figure the location of the failure exactly.

-TestNG report will be generation after the execution of the test cases.
+TestNG report will be generated after the execution of the test cases.